madelinenavea/Affect-Clusters-and-Self-injury/README.md

 | P5      | High Positive Affect     | 626        | 34         |

 ### Key Insights:
+- As expected, results indicate that SIBs may be habitual in nature, such that many are used to **relieve** affect (i.e., their overall affect goes down to baseline after engaging in a SIB).
+However, it is interesting to note that P1 (moderate positive affect) reported the second most SIBs for fasting and restricting.
 - **P3 (Low Overall Affect)** exhibited the **highest frequency of SIBs**, despite low arousal.
 - **P5 (High PA)** reported the **lowest SIB engagement**, suggesting PA may be a protective state.
 - Surprisingly, **P1 (Moderate PA)** had the **second-highest SIBs**, implying that moderate PA alone is insufficient to mitigate SIB risk.